terrancehah/whole-ios/docs/app-flow.md

   - When the user later logs in with Google, Apple, or email, all data is migrated from the anonymous account to the new authenticated account.
 - **Anonymous User Email Handling:** Anonymous users now have their email set to `NULL` in the database, not an empty string or placeholder.
 This prevents unique constraint issues and aligns with the Supabase schema.

-## Subscription & Paywall Logic (Updated 2025-04-24)
+## Subscription & Paywall Logic (Updated 2025-06-23)
+- **UI Overhaul**: The paywall UI has been significantly redesigned to improve clarity, aesthetics, and user trust.
+It now features a card-based layout that clearly outlines premium benefits and the trial timeline.
-- StoreKit 2 is now integrated for all subscription and paywall flows.
+- **StoreKit 2**: The underlying logic continues to use StoreKit 2 for all subscription and paywall flows.
-- The paywall allows users to start a 7-day free trial or restore purchases.
+- **Functionality**: The paywall allows users to start a 7-day free trial or restore purchases.
 - Subscription restoration uses StoreKit 2's recommended approach:
     - All verified transactions are collected using `for try await`.
     - Only non-revoked, correct-product transactions are considered.